HO-SFL: Hybrid-Order Split Federated Learning with Backprop-Free Clients and Dimension-Free Aggregation: Related Work

 \subsection{Zeroth-Order in Distributed Learning}

 Recent research has begun to explore the intersection of ZO optimization with distributed learning frameworks~\cite{yi2022zeroth}.
 FedZO~\cite{fang2022communication} integrates ZO optimization into FL, enabling clients to update models using stochastic gradient estimators without BP.
 DeComFL~\cite{ICLR2025_3b62aa13} leverages ZO optimization to achieve dimension-free communication in FL by transmitting random seeds and scalars instead of high-dimensional model parameters.
-In the context of SFL, MU-SplitFed \cite{liang2025towards} combines ZO optimization with an unbalanced update strategy, where the server performs multiple update steps for every client step to mitigate straggler effects.
-However, these methods suffer from the high variance of ZO gradient estimators, resulting in a convergence rate significantly slower than first-order methods~\cite{ajalloeian2019stochastic}.
-In contrast, our HO-SFL framework not only enables BP-free training on clients to minimize memory costs but also achieves a convergence rate comparable to first-order methods, effectively bridging the performance gap.
+In the context of SFL, MU-SplitFed \cite{liang2026towards} combines ZO optimization with an unbalanced update strategy, where the server performs multiple update steps for every client step to mitigate straggler effects.
+However, these methods suffer from the high variance of ZO gradient estimators, resulting in a convergence rate significantly slower than first-order(FO) methods~\cite{ajalloeian2019stochastic}.
+Hybrid decentralized optimization~\cite{talaei2025hybrid} considers a decentralized network where some nodes use FO gradients and other nodes use ZO estimators.
+In contrast, HO-SFL hybridizes at the model-split level in SFL, which not only enables BP-free training on clients to minimize memory costs but also achieves a convergence rate comparable to first-order methods.